iainquayle/birch/construct.md

 runtime will offer alternate avenues for interfaces though partial application will be best for a number of reasons, and a massive benefit of runtime compile will be jit compilation targeting other compute devices such as gpus.

+### first class ast

+I would like the language moving forward to be able to neturally be able to generate and work on its own code.
+The exact way in which this will be accomplished is not yet decided, but a possibility is to make ast nodes built in types, and have syntax specific to accessing the ast at any symbol in the code.

+This does not mean that there will be runtime reflection, all code is immutable, but an ast can be constructed at compile time, or runtime, and used after it has been compiled.

 ## side effects